tomedunn/the-finished-book/_monsters/monster-baseline-stats/baseline-monster-stats.md

 Just like with hit points, there is a clear difference between the adjusted and unadjusted AB values.
 However, unlike hit points, the unadjusted values for monster AC come closest to the DMG targets.
 While monster unadjusted AC stays close to target at lower CRs, monster adjusted AC values are consistently 1-3 AC higher, even before the AC targets hit their maximum value at CR 17.
 -->

-Subtracting those saving throw adjustments off leave us with adjusted AC values very close to the unadjusted AC data shown in Fig. [8](#fig:ac-vs-cr){: .fig-ref}.
+Subtracting those saving throw adjustments off leave us with adjusted AC values very close to the unadjusted AC data shown in Fig. \figref{fig:ac-vs-cr}.
 For this reason, I've decided to use unadjusted AC to establish a baseline for monster AC.
 So long as monster saving throw bonuses are handled appropriately, this choice shouldn't negatively impact the results.

 The general trend then for monster AC starts off at $$\AC = 13$$ for CR 1 and increase by one every three CR,
 \begin{align}